 Ventnor Public Comment

 Battery powered bicycles are not supposed to be on the boardwalk.
-You know they’re motorized vehicles.
+They’re motorized vehicles.
 They shouldn’t be on the boardwalk.
 Policing is difficult.
 We just don’t have the manpower to do something like that.
 To put somebody up there.
 All that time.

 Landgraf: People are going to break the law.
 If we catch them, they get warned.
 The second time, they get fined.
 We are aware of it and we’re trying to work towards a solution.